Photo by StangGT

 Pet dogs are allowed on ACES trains “free of charge when … Read more

 Southeastern Pennsylvania Transportation Authority (SEPTA) operates bus, subway, tram, light rail and commuter rail systems in and around Philadelphia.
 A separate entity, PATCO (Port Authority Transit Corporation) operates a rail line connecting Philadelphia with southern New Jersey suburbs from Camden to Lindenwold.

 Two PATCO stops (Broadway and Lindenwold) connect with NJ Transit‘s rail system.
 At SEPTA’s Doylestown stop, riders can connect with Doylestown Rushbus (formerly Doylestown DART).
-The R2 branch of SEPTA is operated in conjunction with … Read more
+The R2 branch of SEPTA is operated in conjunction … Read more

 Under Section 1050.9 (h) of the Metropolitan Transit Authority’s (“MTA”) Rules of Conduct, pets may travel on NYC buses and subways if they are “enclosed in a container and carried in a manner which would not annoy other passengers” (as always, the container requirement does not apply to service animals).

 The link to this provision changes from time to time, so I’ve taken a snapshot of it for your quick reference:

 Similar provisions allow dogs in carriers on the Long Island Rail Road … Read more